Saturday, March 11, 2017

-Casting for the lead role in a movie can be a lengthy process with many qualified candidates to sift through before making that final decision.
-The choice of actor in a role can sometimes end up making the difference between a box office success and a mediocre film.
+As we all know, casting for the lead role in a movie can be a lengthy process with many qualified candidates to sift through before making that final decision.
+And also obvious, the choice of actor in a role can sometimes end up making the difference between a box office success and a mediocre film.

 Through the decades there have been many starring roles that were almost cast with a different lead, possibly changing the audience response to the character and the movie.
 In retrospect, trying to visualize someone else in the role sometimes leaves us scratching our heads and wondering what in the world they were thinking of with their first choice.

 Here's a sample list of films and the stars that almost didn't get the role, some of the second choices earning an Oscar for their performances.